Responsible Executive Authority

 Lane Community College recognizes the validity of granting credit for prior learning, provided the practices for granting credit through Credit by Assessment (CBA) and Credit by Exam (CBE) are carefully monitored and documented by Lane's faculty.
 This policy describes the conditions under which credit may be granted for prior learning.
 It describes the responsibilities of the division and College administration for approval and review.

 Lane Community College recognizes the validity of granting credit for prior learning, provided the practices for granting credit through Credit by Assessment (CBA) and Credit by Exam (CBE) are carefully monitored and documented by Lane's faculty.
-This policy is not designed to apply to such practices as College Level Examination Program (CLEP), Advanced Placement, or military credit as evaluated by the American Council on Education.
 Credit for prior learning may be offered under the conditions below.

 - Credit may be granted only for documented prior learning that falls within Lane's regular course offerings, as described in the current Lane catalog.
 "Miscellaneous credit" for experiential learning will not be awarded.